krenalis/krenalis/doc/src/javascript-sdk/user-class.md

 ## traits

-The `traits` method is utilized for accessing and modifying the user's traits.
+The `traits` method is used to access and modify a user's traits.
+These traits are for the anonymous user if the user is anonymous, and for the non-anonymous user if non-anonymous.
 It consistently returns the user's traits.

 To modify the user's traits, call the `traits` method with an argument:

 - To remove all traits, pass a `null` argument.
 - To update the traits, provide a non-null `Object`.
 Since traits are serialized with `JSON.stringify`, they must consist only of serializable values and should not contain cyclic references.
 In case of serialization errors, a warning will be logged in the console.
+The provided traits will completely replace the current traits of the user, if any.

 #### Syntax